State of Illinois

-If you get a notice that you don't understand, talk to your caseworker.
-He or she will explain why DHS is making the change.
-If you think DHS is wrong, you can appeal the change.
+If you get a notice that you don't understand, contact your local IDHS office or the Helpline number on the back of this brochure to clarity why IDHS is making the change.
+If you think IDHS is wrong, you can appeal the change.

-What decisions made by DHS can I appeal?
+What decisions made by IDHS can I appeal?

-If you receive or have applied to receive benefits from DHS, you can appeal any decision DHS makes about your case that you think is wrong.
+If you receive or have applied to receive benefits from IDHS, you can appeal any decision IDHS makes about your case that you think is wrong.
 You can appeal if:

 - Your application is turned down.

 - The amount of your benefits is cut back or stopped.

 - You think a decision IDHS made is wrong.

 - You think IDHS' failure to make a decision or delay in making a decision is wrong.

 - IDHS takes any action that directly affects you.

 However, you must appeal within a certain time from the Date of Notice.
 The Date of Notice is printed on the top of all IDHS notices.
 If you are appealing a decision about cash assistance or Medicaid, you must appeal within 60 days.
 If you are appealing a decision about SNAP benefits, you must appeal within 90 days.
 If you are appealing a delay or failure to make a decision, there is no time limit.